 The leaves of the kratom plant are harvested by local farmers and ground down to make a powder — this is what we call kratom.

 Kratom possesses potent psychoactive and pharmacological properties due to its powerful alkaloids.
-There are more than just two, but kratom’s effects come mostly from mitragynine and 7-hydroxymitragynine.
+There are more than just two, but kratom’s effects come primarily from mitragynine and 7-hydroxymitragynine.

-Kratom behaves very much like an opioid, which is partly why it’s so popular — it’s also why some states ban it.
+Although kratom is not an opioid, it behaves very much like one.
+This is one of the reasons it’s so popular —but also why some states ban it.
 As such, kratom can be addictive.
 However — and this is crucial — it’s not likely to cause an overdose and is not dangerous on its own.

 Suggested Reading: The WHO’s Decision on the Kratom Ban